-The pumping wavelength required for Ytterbium (Yb3+) or Erbium (Er3+) is typically 915 or 976nm whereas the emission wavelength of Er3+ is around 1.5μ m and Yb3+ between 1030-1100nm.
+The pumping wavelength required for Ytterbium (Yb3+) or Erbium (Er3+) is typically 915 or 976nm whereas the emission wavelength of Er3+ is around $1.5\mu$ m and Yb3+ between 1030-1100nm.

-Figure 3: Energy levels and associated absorption/emission spectrum (only Yb3+ right) of an active fiber media - the combined effect of absorption and emission produces a favorable emission area for Yb3+ between 1030 and 1100nm depending of the ions population inversion ratio (the more the inversion is high, the more the emission effect and the less the absorption effect).
+Figure 3: Energy levels and associated absorption/emission spectrum (only Yb3+ right) of an active fiber media - the combined effect of absorption and emission produces a favorable emission area for Yb3+ between 1030 and 1100nm depending of the ions population inversion ratio.